jesserichmanNYC/blog/content/post/cd_helm_kubernetes.md

 Over last years we've been adopting several concepts for our project, straggling to make them working together.

 The first one is the *Microservice Architecture*.
-We did not started it clean and by the book, rather adopted it to the already existing project: splitting big services into smaller and breaking excessive coupling.
-The work is not finished yet.
-New services we are building looks more like "microservices", while there are still few that, I would call "micro-monoliths".
-I have a feeling that this is a typical situation for already existing project that tries to adopt the new architecture pattern: you are almost there, but there is always a work to be done.
+We did not started it clean and by the book, rather applied it to the already existing project: splitting big services into smaller and breaking excessive coupling.
+The refactoring work is not finished yet.
+New services, we are building, starts looking more like "microservices", while there are still few that, I would call "micro-monoliths".
+I have a feeling that this is a typical situation for already existing project, that tries to adopt this new architecture pattern: _you are almost there, but there is always a work to be done_.

-Another concept is using Docker for packaging and deploying application services.
-We bet on Docker from the very beginning and it used for most of our services.
+Another concept is using Docker for building, packaging and deploying application services.
+We bet on Docker from the very beginning and it used for most of our services and it happens to be a good bet.
 There are still few pure cloud services, that we are using when running our application on public cloud, thing like Databases, Error Analytics, Push Notifications and some others.

-And one of the latest bet, was Kubernetes, as a runtime platform for our application.
-Adopting Kubernetes, allows us not only to hide away a lots of operational complexity, achieve better availability and scalability, but also be able to run our application on any public cloud and also support on-premise deployment.
+And one of the latest bet we made was Kubernetes.
+Kubernetes became a main runtime platform for our application.
+Adopting Kubernetes, allowed us not only to hide away a lots of operational complexity, achieving better availability and scalability, but also be able to run our application on any public cloud and on-premise deployment.

-With great flexibility, that Kubernetes brings, come a deployment complexity.
-Suddenly your services are not just Docker containers, but there are a lot of new (and useful) Kubernetes resources that you need to take care about: *ConfigMsaps*, *Secrets*, *Services*, *Deployments*, *StatefulSets*, *PVCs*, *Ingress*, *Jobs* and many more.
-It's no always clear where to keep these resources and how they are related to Docker images.
+With great flexibility, that Kubernetes brings, come an additional deployment complexity.
+Suddenly your services are not just plain Docker containers, but there are a lot of new (and useful) Kubernetes resources that you need to take care for: *ConfigMsaps*, *Secrets*, *Services*, *Deployments*, *StatefulSets*, *PVs*, *PVCs*, *Ingress*, *Jobs* and others.
+And it's no always obvious where to keep these resources and how they are related to Docker images.

 ## "Continuous Delivery" vs. "Continuous Deployment"